Health Sciences Major

 - Dual credit courses vary widely.
 Some, but not all, provide an excellent preparation.
 If your high school offers dual credit courses though a partnership with a college that does not have minimum admission requirements (many community colleges) the level at which those courses are taught may be below the level of honors, AP, or IB courses.

-- Preferred admission requirements for the Health Science major:
+- Preferred admission requirements for the Health Sciences major:

-- Four years of math in high school
+- Four years of science and math in high school, business courses also encouraged

 - If you are interested seeing more of Butler, schedule a visit.

-The Health Science major curriculum is challenging and flexible in order to prepare students for a wide variety of graduate programs.
-In addition to the Butler Core Curriculum, all students in the health science program take several fundamental and advanced natural science courses, social science courses, and our “core” healthcare courses.
-Students individualize their curriculum by choosing from over 59 healthcare related elective courses that optimally prepare them for their chosen career path.
-The full curricular requirements can be found here.
+The Health Sciences major curriculum is challenging and flexible in order to prepare students for a wide variety of graduate programs.
+In addition to the Butler Core Curriculum, all students in the health sciences program take several fundamental and advanced natural science courses, social science courses, and our “core” healthcare courses.
+Students individualize their curriculum by choosing from over 68 healthcare-related elective courses that optimally prepare them for their chosen career path.

 Students successfully completing this program will be able to: